Llanfairpwllgwyngyll 0.7 miles.

 This charming ground floor cottage is accessed via a porch into a delightful open plan living area warmed with living flame gas stove, and incorporating a kitchen and dining area where you can prepare delicious home-cooked meals, though there are so many excellent places to eat close by.

 The master bedroom with super king-size bed is spacious and airy, and benefits from an en-suite shower room.

 This delightful cottage provides a perfect base to return to after great days out, and with a sheltered lawn, you can relax and unwind in peace and quiet with a glass of wine whilst your barbecue sizzles away.

 Located on the Anglesey Coastal Path and close to many places and activities that can be found on the island and the mainland, makes this an ideal holiday destination all year round.

 All ground floor.
-Two bedrooms: 1 x super king-size double with en-suite shower, basin and WC, 1 x single.
+Two bedrooms: 1 x super king-size double with en-suite shower, basin and WC, 1 x double.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, dining area and sitting area with gas flame-effect fire.

 About the location